bhargavkulk/CSF363-baseline/docs/parser.md

 ## Bison and parser.yy
 Bison is a general-purpose parser generator that converts a grammar description (Bison Grammar Files) for an LALR(1) context-free grammar into a C program to parse that grammar.
 The Bison parser is a bottom-up parser.
 It tries, by shifts and reductions, to reduce the entire input down to a single grouping whose symbol is the grammar's start-symbol.

 `parser.yy` defines the grammar and specifies the rules for constructing a parse tree of the input program.
 The parse tree is then used to generate intermediate code that can be executed.
+The symbol_table is used to keep track of declared variables.

 The code starts with `%define` and `%code` blocks which provide bison with information about the global variables and functions used in the parser.